DOI10.47051/XDNA7753

 Figure 1: Individuals of Micrurus bocourti from Chongón, Guayas province (); and Poetate, Azuay province (), Ecuador.

-Natural history: RareTotal average number of reported observations per locality less than ten., but slightly more frequent in some areas, like in the outskirts of Guayaquil city.4 Micrurus bocourti is a terrestrial to semi-fossorial (living underground and at ground level) snake that inhabits xeric ecosystems such as dry forests and shrublands.1,4 The species also occurs in rural gardens and plantations near forest border.4,5 Individuals have been seen active on soil or leaf-litter during the day or at night, especially after heavy rains.1 These snakes forage actively in search of prey, which consist of caecilians and snakes (Leptodeira ornata).1,3 Ecuadorian Coralsnakes rely on their warning coloration as a primary defense mechanism.
+Natural history: Micrurus bocourti is a terrestrial to semi-fossorial snake that inhabits xeric ecosystems such as dry forests and shrublands.1,4 The species also occurs in rural gardens and plantations near the forest border.4,5 Individuals have been seen active on soil or leaf-litter during the day or at night, especially after heavy rains.1 These snakes actively forage in search of prey, which consist of caecilians and snakes (Leptodeira ornata).1,3 Ecuadorian Coralsnakes rely on their warning coloration as a primary defense mechanism.
 Individuals are usually calm and try to flee when threatened.
 If disturbed, they engage in complex and seemingly erratic behavior: they hide the head beneath body coils, crawl spasmodically forward and then backward, and display their bright tails as a decoy.1,4 They are also capable of striking if provoked.
 Individuals of M. bocourti are proteroglyphous (having fixed enlarged teeth towards the front of the maxilla) and venomous.5 Their venom is neurotoxic and is probably lethal to humans.
 One person bitten by this species experienced localized intense pain, vomit, blurred vision, and local paralysis.5

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Distribution: Micrurus bocourti is native to an estimated 27,408 km2 area on the Tumbesian lowlands and adjacent foothills of the Andes in southwestern Ecuador and extreme northwestern Peru.
-There is an isolated highland population in the xeric inter-Andean valley of the Río Jubones, Azuay province.
-The species occurs at elevations between 0 and 2420 m (Fig. 2).
+Distribution: Micrurus bocourti is native to an area of approximately 27,408 km2 along the Tumbesian lowlands and adjacent foothills of the Andes in southwestern Ecuador and extreme northwestern Peru.
+There is a seemingly isolated highland population in the xeric inter-Andean valley of the Río Jubones, Azuay province (Fig. 2).

 Distribution of Micrurus bocourti in Ecuador